 Securitization exposures are classified as either traditional or synthetic.
-In a traditional securitization, the originator establishes a special purpose entity ("SPE") and sells assets (either originated or purchased) off its balance sheet into the SPE, which issues securities to investors.
+In a traditional securitization, risk is transferred other than through the use of credit derivatives or guarantees.
+Typically, the originator establishes a special purpose entity ("SPE") and sells assets (either originated or purchased) off its balance sheet into the SPE, which then issues securities to investors.
 In a synthetic securitization, credit risk is transferred to an investor through the use of credit derivatives or guarantees.